 Tropical Audubon Society offers a diverse lineup of outings and programs of every feather, including bird, butterfly and plant trips; morning forays, all-day adventures, overnight trips; local outings and expeditions far afield.
 Nature lovers of all experience levels from novice to expert are welcome to attend.
 Our field trips are designed for adults, though children may attend if accompanied and supervised by their parent(s) or guardian(s).
+Unless otherwise indicated, trips are free and open to the public.
+Online registration is required for all field trips.

 Field trips take place rain or shine — remember that rainy days are often “birdy” days, especially during spring and fall migration.
 Please note: Some parks charge entrance fees; carpooling participants usually share fuel costs; overnight trips carry additional costs.
 To facilitate communication with trip leaders, a limited number of walkie-talkies will be available for some full-day trips.
 Specifics for each trip, including wheelchair accessibility, are noted in the calendar below.
 In most cases, the trip leader has included his/her email address for direct contact.